William Contreras Player Props: Brewers vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The 8.5 strikeouts per nine innings put together by the Diamondbacks pitching staff ranks 19th in MLB.
+- The 9.1 strikeouts per nine innings compiled by the Diamondbacks pitching staff ranks 10th in MLB.

-- The Diamondbacks have the 22nd-ranked team ERA across all league pitching staffs (5.28).
+- The Diamondbacks have the 19th-ranked team ERA across all league pitching staffs (4.78).

-- Diamondbacks pitchers combine to give up the second-most home runs in baseball (18 total, 1.8 per game).
+- Diamondbacks pitchers combine to surrender the third-most home runs in baseball (18 total, 1.6 per game).

-- Gallen (0-1) pitches for the Diamondbacks to make his third start of the season.
+- Kelly (0-1) pitches for the Diamondbacks to make his third start this season.

-- In his last time out on Tuesday, the righty threw six innings against the San Diego Padres, allowing four earned runs while surrendering seven hits.
+- In his most recent appearance on Friday, the righty threw 5 2/3 innings against the Los Angeles Dodgers, giving up four earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.